andweber/loxberry-plugin-kalliope/README.md

 Navigate in the LoxBerry Webfrontend to Plugin-Installation, select the downloaded *.zip and install the plugin.

-Navigate to the plugin configuration site and configure the plugin as descriped in the webfrontend.
+Navigate to the plugin configuration site and configure the plugin.
+Help is available at the [configure guide](CONFIG.md).
+For issues with audio or microphone the [audio guide](AUDIO.md) may help.

 Finally restart the LoxBerry.

 ## Usage

+The Webfrontend provides some hints for the usage of Kalliope.
 For any further documentation about the usage of Kalliope, please refer to the [Kalliope project](https://github.com/kalliope-project/kalliope/).

 The Kalliope brain is stored in the plugin config folder and can be adjusted and improved as needed.